 Neuhaus Education Center

-Funding supports the Neuhaus Education Center Partners in Literacy Reform, a partnership between the center, HISD, and the Houston Livestock Show and Rodeo, focused on literacy throughout pre-kindergarten years.
+Funding supports the Neuhaus Education Center Partners in Literacy Reform, a partnership among the center, HISD, and the Houston Livestock Show and Rodeo, focused on literacy throughout pre-kindergarten and kindergarten years.
 Show funding supports the coaching phase of the program and the administering of the Early Literacy Quick Assessment Tool for teachers.

 Project GRAD Houston

 Reasoning Mind addresses the three most pressing problems in kindergarten through 12th-grade education: human capital, curriculum quality and student engagement.
 It is an online system that adjusts the level of instruction based on each student's learning level and interest in mathematics.
-Currently, more than 11,000 second- through sixth-graders in the Houston area are enrolled.
+Currently, more than 13,000 second- through sixth-grade students in the Houston area are enrolled.

 The Rise School of Houston